Jerry Lawler: Continental Wrestling Association (1977–1989)

 In 1977, promoter Jerry Jarrett broke away from Nick Gulas' NWA Mid-America promotion and formed his own promotion, the Continental Wrestling Association.
 Lawler—Gulas' biggest star—opted to join Jarrett.
-The CWA quickly outperformed NWA Mid-America, which ultimately folded in 1981.
+The CWA quickly outperformed NWA Mid-America, which ultimately folded in 1989.
 Lawler was both a co-owner of the CWA and its top star.

 On November 12, 1979, while working in the CWA, Lawler defeated Superstar Billy Graham to become the CWA World Champion.
 In 1980, coming off the back end of a feud with The Fabulous Freebirds, his career was put on hold due to a broken leg suffered in a game of touch football, but he returned to the ring after several months.

 In 1982, Lawler began a notorious feud with comedian Andy Kaufman.
 At the time, Kaufman wrestled women as part of his skits and had declared himself the Intergender Heavyweight Champion.
 On April 5, Lawler, who had taken exception to the skits, wrestled Kaufman in Memphis.
 During the course of the match, Lawler delivered two piledrivers to Kaufman, the second after the bell rang, sending him to the hospital and nearly breaking his neck.
 On July 29, Lawler slapped Kaufman in the face on an episode of Late Night with David Letterman.
 Kaufman responded by shouting profanities and throwing his coffee at Lawler.

-Years later, Lawler appeared as himself in the Kaufman biopic Man on the Moon (film)|Man on the Moon; the film revealed that Lawler's feud with Kaufman had been staged.
+Years later, Lawler appeared as himself in the Kaufman biopic Man on the Moon; the film revealed that Lawler's feud with Kaufman had been staged.
 Lawler later claimed that not only was his entire feud with Kaufman staged, but also the two were actually very good friends.

 In 1988, Lawler feuded with Dutch Mantel.

 In 1989, the CWA merged with World Class Championship Wrestling to form the United States Wrestling Association.